grafana/mimir/docs/sources/architecture/query-frontend.md

 1. Query is received by query-frontend.
 The query-frontend can optionally split or shard it into multiple queries or serve it from the cache.
 2. Query frontend stores the query/ies into an in-memory queue, where it waits for some querier to pick it up.
 3. Querier picks up the query and executes it.
-If the query was split, multiple querier can pick up the work.
+If the query was split or sharded, multiple queriers can pick up the work.
 4. Querier(s) send back result to query-frontend, which then aggregate results and forwards it to the client.

 ## Functions